 Water makes up two-thirds of our bodies.
 Dehydration occurs when we lose more fluid than we take in.
 This upsets the balance of minerals and our ability to function properly.
 Failing to get timely treatment can result in seizures, kidney problems, heat exhaustion or heat stroke, and even death.
 Risks are higher for athletes and those with chronic illnesses.

-Educators should be trained to recognize the initial symptoms of dehydration:
+Educators and coaches should be trained to recognize the initial symptoms of dehydration:

 - Fatigue and lethargy

 - Dry mouth, lips and eyes